MDAnalysis/MDAKits/docs/source/making-a-kit/from-cookiecutter.rst

 Below are the steps we'll go through to create our MDAKit.
-We'll check back in after each part to see how we're proressing through these requirements!
+We'll check back in after each part to see how we're progressing through these requirements!

 .. toctree::